Engineering-Change-Computing-Team/eng-change-computing-project/README.md

 ## Who we are

-We are a team of six undergraduate students from Imperial College London from the Mechanical Engineering, Aeronautical Engineering, Joint Maths & Computing and Design Engineering departments. </br>
+We are a team of undergraduate students from Imperial College London.
 The team met through Imperial's Engineering Change society.
 More information about the society and their other projects can be found on the [union website](https://www.imperialcollegeunion.org/activities/a-to-z/engineering-change) or [Facebook page](https://www.facebook.com/EngChangeIC/). </br>

 The project is led and supervised by Dr Pedro Baiz.